ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 3. Visual bugs slip through

-- Broken images, cut-off text, design issues go unnoticed
+• Broken images, cut-off text, design issues go unnoticed unless a test asserts on them

 4. Low-code vs. no-code targets different audiences

-- Low-code (mabl, Testim, Katalon) serves technical QA teams
+• Low-code (mabl, Testim, Katalon) serves technical QA teams who configure and maintain the tests

-- The distinction isn't marketing—it's philosophy about who creates tests
+• The distinction isn't marketing, it's a philosophy about who (or what) creates and maintains the tests

 Decision Framework: Which Tool Should You Choose?